TristanMcCoy/SpeechRecognition/README.md

 Summary:

-Our Python-based speech recognition machine learning project aims to recognize spoken numbers from audio files, employing both supervised and unsupervised learning approaches to assess their efficacy.
+This Python-based speech recognition machine learning project aims to recognize spoken numbers from audio files, employing both supervised and unsupervised learning approaches to assess their efficacy.
 This innovative technique not only demonstrates the versatility of Python in machine learning but also sheds light on the comparative advantages of these learning paradigms in solving business-related problems.

-The project leverages supervised learning to train the model on labeled datasets, enabling it to recognize and transcribe spoken numbers accurately.
+It leverages supervised learning to train the model on labeled datasets, enabling it to recognize and transcribe spoken numbers accurately.
 Simultaneously, unsupervised learning is employed to explore the inherent patterns and structures within the data, allowing the model to adapt to unforeseen variations and enhance its performance.

+This speech recognition machine learning project, implemented in Python, presents a comprehensive exploration of the comparative advantages of supervised and unsupervised learning in recognizing spoken numbers.
+This dual approach opens up new avenues for businesses to enhance accuracy, adaptability, and efficiency in various applications, ranging from customer support to financial transactions, ultimately contributing to a more intelligent and responsive business ecosystem.

 Key Features: